 Indigenous business resources

 This guide provides selected print and online information sources on Indigenous business and economic development topics available to SFU researchers.
-If you do not find what you need, contact Mark Bodnar, mbodnar@sfu.ca, or Moninder Lalli, moninder_lalli@sfu.ca, the Liaison Librarians for Business.
+If you don't find what you need, contact Mark Bodnarmbodnar@sfu.ca, or Moninder Lalli, moninder_lalli@sfu.ca, the liaison librarians for Business.

-This guide was designed to help students better understand specific Indigenous communities in BC as part of an effort to learn how to conduct business in a respectful and mutually beneficial way.
+We've designed this guide to help students better understand specific Indigenous communities in BC as part of an effort to learn how to conduct business in a respectful and mutually beneficial way.
 For example, it may help students collaborate on value cases for development proposals affecting specific Indigenous communities in BC.

 A note on search terms